Lincirn History, Family Crest & Coats of Arms

 Early History of the Lincirn family

-Another 207 words (15 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincirn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lincirn research.
+Another 91 words (6 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincirn History in all our PDF Extended History products and printed products wherever possible.

 Lincirn Spelling Variations